We give you the ten best Linux distro(s) for beginners, which can be the perfect starting point and help you to pick the best of the lot.

 Hence, I believe it’s a perfect choice for a set of beginner users.

 Fedora Linux with KDE Plasma desktop can be an ideal distro for new users to power users.
 There are many reasons for this.
 Firstly, unlike Ubuntu, Fedora Linux is a little advanced and a pioneer in bringing new emerging technology to you.
 Hence, if you are a beginner in Linux and have modern hardware, Fedora is a perfect choice.

 Besides that, the KDE Plasma desktop is a powerful desktop with a vast selection of customisation options.
 A famous tagline perfectly fits KDE Plasma – “Simple by default, powerful when needed”.

 Hence, the blend of Fedora Linux and KDE Plasma is perhaps the most intuitive and powerful combination for all types of Linux users.

 The primary reason I think it is perfect for a new user is that it’s designed to be a powerful distro which works well with modern graphics card line-ups and AI-ML workloads.
-In addition, Pop OS also features a dedicated installer for NVIDIA cards so that you do not require to spend time installing drivers.
+In addition, Pop OS also features a dedicated installer for NVIDIA cards so that you do not need to spend time installing drivers.

-Besides that, it’s customised “COSMIC Desktop” brings built-in tiling features, well-designed system tray controls and an application repository called “Pop Shop”.
+Besides that, its customised “COSMIC Desktop” brings built-in tiling features, well-designed system tray controls and an application repository called “Pop Shop”.

 Finally, due to its popularity, many leading computer manufacturers such as HP and Lenovo launched several Laptop models with Pop OS as the default operating system instead of Windows.